TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intunemam-appledep.md

     cloudEnvironments="public"
  />

-# MAM policy is not working for Apple DEP devices
+# App protection policy is not working for Apple DEP devices

 ## **Recommended steps**
 Please ensure that you are using User Affinity with the Apple Device Enrollment Program (DEP).
 User Affinity is required for any app that requires user authentication under DEP.